-Finding: The applicant has applied for Class 1 Design Review, demonstrating that the proposed multi-family development is consistent with the multiple family design review standards set forth in SRC Chapter 702.
-Findings are included in Section 11 of this report.
+Finding: The Hearings Officer notes that the applicant has applied for Class 1 Design Review, demonstrating that the proposed multi-family development is consistent with the multiple family design review standards set forth in SRC Chapter 702.
+Findings are included in the portion of this decision addressing the Class 1 Design Review.